 Give students more 4 post-its and pose the question: What will you and your family dress up as? or Popular Halloween Costumes Discuss: Use this time to talk about graphs and how they give us information.
 Ask questions such as: Which one got the most votes?
 Or Which costume do we predict we’ll see the most of?
 Which one has the least?
 What is the difference between the greatest and the least?

 I’ve written a complete unit about bats that your students will love!
 Your students will read informational text, a fictional story, and a poem all about BATS!
 Then they can write about what they’ve learned!

 Reading and Writing about Halloween

 Things to consider: You may need to explain what an acrostic poem is.
 You might also want to use one of the poem pages that I’ve provided to write a poem together as a class.
 I’ve seen acrostic poems only have one word per letter or a whole sentence.
-I like having students write a whole sentence so they actually do more writing.
+I like having students write a whole sentence so they do more writing.
 Here’s an example of candy.

-Candy is my favorite part about Halloween.
+Candy is my favorite part of Halloween.

 All the kids dress up and go out at night